-I found my way into Bon Buddhist practices, (Bon is the indigenous, shamanic tradition of Tibet) contemporary shamanic practices, Jungian dream-work and trans-personal psychology.
-Time spent on a Sioux reservation in South Dakota validated my conviction that the conventional Western idea of ‘reality’ is not only arbitrary, but actually spiritually anemic and soul-impoverished.
+I discovered traditions that kept alive an honored relationship with the lucid, vivid, often dream-like states I pined for, that illuminated pathways into ways of being, seeing, and thinking that felt eternal and radical and much truer to life than so many aspects of consensus reality.
+I found my way to Bon Buddhism, (the indigenous, shamanic tradition of Tibet) contemporary shamanic practices, Taoist philosophy, Jungian dream-work and trans-personal psychology.
+Time spent on a Sioux reservation in South Dakota validated my conviction that the conventional Western idea of ‘reality’ is not only arbitrary, but actually spiritually anemic.

 The mind’s eye, the ‘imagination’ is a primary lens or filter through which we see and participate in the world.
-It drives our decisions, what we notice or turn away from, the stories we tell ourselves, (and yes, we are telling ourselves stories all the day long, however we label the stream of reactive thoughts and mental wanderings).
-How do these stories impress themselves upon our perception?
+It drives our decisions, what we notice or turn away from, the stories we tell ourselves.
+How do these articulations impress themselves upon our perspective?
 How often do we notice the subtle choice-points that lie behind habit and convention?

-Divinatory Poetics describes a method I use to listen to what is beneath consensus reality, to recover the latent wisdom and power of vision that was buried beneath my childhood need to conform.
-Using light trance states to duck under or bypass the rational mind, the absurd and non-rational reign.
-Words, objects, colors, sounds, find their way to each-other, magnetized, compelled by unseen forces.
-These forces reveal relationships and patterns, that I would otherwise not recognize.
-These ‘absurd’ juxtapositions sing with conviction; and the fact that I don’t know why, yet feel the current behind them, makes them all the more compelling.
+Divinatory Poetics describes a method I use to listen to what is beneath convention and habit, to fortify trust in my own experience, to uncover buried content and reveal its impressions upon me.
+Using light trance states to bypass the rational mind: words, objects, colors, sounds find their way to each-other, compelled by unseen forces.
+Unexpected relationships, are revealed, ‘absurd’ juxtapositions sing with conviction.
+The fact that I don’t know why, yet feel the current behind them, makes them all the more compelling.